Arley0113/neurolex/replit.md

 - Bcrypt for password hashing (6 rounds)
 - Session-based authentication (no explicit session store visible in current implementation)
 - User levels: "basico" (basic) and "verificado" (verified)
+- Admin role: Users with `isAdmin=true` have access to admin panel
+- Admin middleware: Validates adminId parameter in all admin routes

 **Data Validation:**
 - Zod schemas for runtime validation